Skip to content

 What’s included in ad management?

 Campaign strategy, ad copywriting, keyword research, negative keyword management, bid optimization, A/B testing, call tracking setup, Enhanced Conversions setup, and real-time reporting.
-We manage Google Search Ads, Local Service Ads, and Meta/Instagram Ads.
+We manage Google Search Ads, Local Service Ads, Meta/Instagram Ads, and Microsoft Advertising (Bing).
 For most home service businesses, standard Search campaigns and LSAs outperform Performance Max.
 PMax cannot distinguish a qualified lead from a spam form submission without offline conversion data, and across non-retail campaigns, Search outperforms PMax on conversion value 84% of the time.
 In 2026, Google is also migrating Dynamic Search Ads to AI Max for Search, a new campaign type that adds keyword-level targeting controls and full search terms reporting to AI-driven bidding.
 We stay current on these platform changes and apply them when they benefit your account, not just because Google recommends them.

 How do I know which ads are working?